rancher/rancher-docs/versioned_docs/version-2.14/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 ---
-title: Tech preview - configure native CAPI infrastructure providers to provision RKE2 clusters
+title: Configuring Native CAPI Infrastructure Providers to Provision RKE2 Clusters
 ---

 :::caution

-Using native CAPI infrastructure providers is an experimental feature in Rancher 2.14, made available as a tech preview for evaluation.
-It should not be used for production clusters, and some configuration fields are subject to change.
+**This is a technology preview and using native CAPI infrastructure providers is an experimental feature introduced in Rancher 2.14.0.** The purpose of this guide is for evaluation and **should not** be used for production clusters, and note some configuration fields are subject to change.
 Future versions of this feature may be incompatible with this version.

-Cluster API infrastructure providers have many configuration options for setting up credentials and creating resources in the cloud provider.

-This guide provides simple examples for evaluating this provisioning mode.
-Refer to the documentation of each provider for more details on these options and adapt these examples to your needs.

 :::

 ## Overview

-Rancher 2.14 can provision RKE2 clusters using native CAPI infrastructure providers, such as [CAPA](https://cluster-api-aws.sigs.k8s.io/) (Cluster API Provider AWS) and [CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere) (Cluster API Provider vSphere).
+Rancher 2.14.0 can provision RKE2 clusters using native CAPI infrastructure providers, such as [CAPA](https://cluster-api-aws.sigs.k8s.io/) (Cluster API Provider AWS) and [CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere) (Cluster API Provider vSphere).

 Standard RKE2 provisioning relies on Rancher’s internal bootstrap and control plane providers alongside Rancher Node Drivers (via `rancher/machine`) as the infrastructure provider.
 This new mode allows you to substitute Rancher Node Drivers with native CAPI infrastructure providers while retaining Rancher’s bootstrap and control plane logic.

+This guide provides simple examples for evaluating this provisioning mode using CAPA and CAPV.
+Refer to the documentation of each provider for more details on available options and adapt these examples to your needs.

 :::note
-Provisioning with native CAPI infrastructure provider and Rancher as a bootstrap and control plane provider is distinct from using [Rancher Turtles](https://turtles.docs.rancher.com/turtles/stable/en/index.html) and the [CAPRKE2](https://caprke2.docs.rancher.com/) provider to provision a RKE2 cluster and subsequently import it into Rancher.
+Provisioning with a native CAPI infrastructure provider and Rancher as a bootstrap and control plane provider is distinct from using [Rancher Turtles](https://turtles.docs.rancher.com/turtles/stable/en/index.html) and the [CAPRKE2](https://caprke2.docs.rancher.com/) provider to provision a RKE2 cluster and subsequently import it into Rancher.
 :::

 ### Limitations and requirements